-A hybrid is the offspring of genetically dissimilar parents or stock, especially the offspring produced by breeding plant or animals of different varieties, species or races, or something of mixed origin or composition, such as a word whose elements are derived from different languages.
+A hybrid is the offspring of genetically dissimilar parents or stock, especially the offspring produced by breeding plants or animals of different varieties, species, or races.
+A hybrid can also come from something of mixed origin or composition, such as a word whose elements are derived from different languages.
 A hybrid is something having two kinds of components that produce the same or similar results.
-For instance, the offspring of two plants of different breeds, varieties, or species, especially as produced through human manipulation for specific genetic characteristics, is a hybrid.
+The offspring of two plants of different breeds, varieties, or species, especially as produced through human manipulation for specific genetic characteristics, is a hybrid.

 Charles Darwin promoted the concept of cross-breeding, but Gregor Mendel is credited with starting the hybrid plant revolution with his genetic studies of peas in the early 1900s.
 Hybridization took off from there as horticulturists realized they could cross-breed plants within the same species, but from different varieties, to attain specific desired physical results inherent in the parent plants.
-Today’s gardeners have thousands of hybridized plants to choose from that feature traits like disease resistance, larger fruits and prolific growth habits.
+Today’s gardeners have thousands of hybridized plants to choose from that feature traits such as disease resistance, larger fruits, and prolific growth habits.

 Examples of hybrid plants include :